koodo-reader/koodo-reader/README.md

 ## Develop

-Make sure that you have installed yarn and git, node's version on your computer is 14.x.x.
+Make sure that you have installed yarn and git

 1. Download the repo